Terasuki/amq-scripts/README.md

 # AMQ Scripts
 Tampermonkey scripts for [AMQ](https://animemusicquiz.com/).
-I made the scripts here to help me automate a lot of statistic recording I did manually; expect bad coding/practices as I never coded an app nor used JavaScript/HTML/CSS before.
+I made the scripts here to help me automate statistic recording I did manually; expect bad coding/practices as I never coded an app nor used JavaScript/HTML/CSS before, thanks to other userscripts for helping me.
 Feedback appreciated.

 Use them at your own risk.